NOTE: Analysis is mixed in with the relation of

 Let's return to the long shot of Cooper when he's landed on the glass box and is still outside the building.
 One has to wonder, storytelling-wise, why Cooper must land on the exterior rather than be captured within the building.
 As I look at the long-view shot of Cooper lying on the glass box, my eye is drawn to a high window in the next building that is strongly illuminated in comparison with the other windows in the building.
 It is then that I notice the windows facing the viewer, on that building, are out of alignment with the windows facing screen-left.
-This hardly seems like a mistake that would have been made, so are we to assume this is intentional and represents a misalignment or a superimposition of two timelines, as perhaps had begun to be shown with the two Red Rooms, and it is due this misalignment (or whatever is occurring) that the security guard is missing?
+This hardly seems like a mistake that would have been made in CGI fabrication of the scene, they should be meticulous, so are we to assume this is intentional and represents also a doubling made noticeable by misalignment, or a superimposition of two timelines, as perhaps had begun to be shown with the two Red Rooms, and it is due this misalignment (or whatever is occurring) that the security guard is missing?
 The misalignment may play in with how the box behaves before Cooper is ejected from it, reduplicating itself numerous times but each time slightly misaligned so that no box is perfectly juxtaposed, the glass boxes are instead all nested within one another, yet there is no change in size.

 The zigzags of the floor opening and Cooper falling into what appears to be water, and then falling through the glass of the box, takes us back to Eraserhead and the final episode of the original series.
 At the end of the original series, between when Cooper's doppelganger catches up to him in the Red Room and Harry Truman sees that the Cooper doppelganger returned, Lynch gives us a transitional daytime shot of the waterfall even though it is night.
 As I had mentioned earlier, the shot of the waterfall in the opening, its twin streams parting and converging again, is significant.
 We see in the below shot of the falls, from that last episode, that Lynch is drawing a parallel between the zigzag floor and the water of the falls which seem to exhibit a zigzag effect.
 What is not seen in the below screengrab is how the falls are parting and merging.